 The time to repair it was not in his budget so the site had to wait a while before it was up and running.
 Another had the site down while they were speaking at a national conference.

 If these stories don’t scare you, here’s a peak under the hood of how WordPress works.
 This explains, in plain English, what’s going on.
 These days WordPress has theme frameworks that let you bi-pass some of this.
 However, in order to add on the little bells and whistles that seem to be standard requests from our clients, we do have to dive into these files.

 Feel free to breeze over this if it doesn’t make sense!

-That’s why it’s a sensible business decision to outsource the setup and maintenance of WordPress to the Social Media Works team of experts.
+That’s why it’s a sensible business decision to outsource the setup and maintenance of WordPress to my team.

 TAKE ACTION: Are you thinking about using WordPress?
 Be sure to work with an expert!!
 It IS software so it needs to be kept up to date.
 In recent years, other website builders have been developed, and these work better for SIMPLE brochure-style websites.
 Let’s talk about your options!